val spark: SparkSession = ...

 cityCol: org.apache.spark.sql.Column = city

-Finally, you can create a bound Column using the Dataset the column is supposed to be part of using Dataset.apply factory method or Dataset.col operator.
+the column is supposed to be part of using Dataset.apply factory method or Dataset.col operator.

 Note

-You can use bound Column references only with the Datasets they have been created from.
+You can use bound Column references only with the Dataset s they have been created from.

 scala> val textCol = dataset.col("text")